MNGoldman/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A Rock-Paper-Scissors app created to practice and demonstrate my current JS skills and use as a portfolio example.
+A Rock-Paper-Scissors app created by myself to practice and demonstrate my current JS skills and use as a portfolio example.